 However, every bad thing he does cancels out a good thing.
 At the end of 24 hours he just has to have more good things than bad things on his account.
 He goes through the play trying to do good, but when his 24 hours are up, he has done the same number of good and bad things.
 As a result, he goes back to just being plain ol’ wood.

 One thing about the play group is that they always make their own sets and props, if the school doesn’t have or can’t borrow what they need.
 This year, they were really close to the wire with most of the props.
 They performed pretty well, though one person talked too fast and they made a few mistakes.
 I say they cut close to the wire with the props, but they kinda cut it close with everything.
 It was still good to watch, though.

 The dance group normally finds dances they like on YouTube and copy those.
-This year, however, two of the 9th graders worked their butts off to choreograph dances in a variety of styles for a variety of music types and teach it to their fellow dancers.
+This year, however, two of the 9th graders worked their butts off.
+They choreographed dances in a variety of styles for different music types and taught it to their fellows.
 The chain of dances was intended to tell a story about a girl, but I couldn’t tell you how well they did.
-I’ve seen plenty of dances that were supposed to tell stories and had no clue what any of them meant, and this time was no exception.
+I’ve seen plenty of dances that were supposed to tell stories and had no clue what any of them meant.
+This time was no exception.

-The girls told us up front that they weren’t sure if their choreography was successfully getting the story across or not, and from what I can tell no one else understood the story from the dancing, either.
+The girls told us up front that they weren’t sure if their choreography was successfully getting the story across or not.
+From what I can tell no one else understood the story from the dancing, either.
 Still, though, I was really glad to see them making up their own dances instead of copying something.
 Whether anyone understood the story or not, the dances they came up with were really good and a lot of fun to watch.

 That kinda concludes my coverage of the 2013 festival.
 I’ve used most of the pictures I took of the decorations for these posts, but there are a few more in the Flickr set.
 If I remember to get pictures of the calligraphy performances, I’ll put a post up with them later.